-\emph{Topological Surface States from Topological Invariants.}---The nonzero hourglass invariant $\delta_h$ suggests that there exists nontrivial hourglass SS on the surface that preserves corresponding glide mirror symmetry~\cite{wang2016hourglass,bernevigprx}.
-It is known that the Wilson loop spectrum defining the bundle of occupied states over the BZ is isomorphic to the spectrum of SS~\cite{fidkowski2011model}.
-One can check the hourglass invariant by calculating either the spectrum of Wilson loop based on bulk Hamiltonian, or the SS on the corresponding surface based on surface Green's function method with truncated surface as boundary condition~\cite{WU2017,Sancho_1985}.
-For the hourglass invariant $\delta_{h}^{(010)}=1$, it will protect the nontrivial hourglass SS along the paths $\bar\Gamma-\bar Z$ and $\bar R-\bar Y$ on (100)-surface as shown in Fig.~\ref{fig:1}(f) since the glide plane $g^{010}_{0\frac{1}{2}\frac{1}{2}}$ is preserved and projected to them.
-The Wilson loop spectra in Fig.~\ref{fig:4} (a) and (b) clearly show that there are hourglass-like SSs along $\bar\Gamma-\bar Z$ and $\bar R-\bar Y$.
-And the connecting curves $\bar Z-\bar R$ between these two hourglasses with a generalized zigzag pattern exhibit a spectral flow~\cite{bernevigprx}.
+The nonzero hourglass invariant $\delta_h$ suggests that nontrivial hourglass surface state (SS) exists on the surface that preserves corresponding glide mirror symmetry~\cite{wang2016hourglass,bernevigprx}.
+It is known that the Wilson-loop spectrum defining the bundle of occupied states over the BZ is isomorphic to the spectrum of SS~\cite{fidkowski2011model}.
+The hourglass invariant can be determined by calculating either the spectrum of Wilson loop based on bulk Hamiltonian, or the SS on the corresponding surface based on surface Green's function method with truncated surface as the boundary condition~\cite{WU2017,Sancho_1985}.
+For the hourglass invariant $\delta_{h}^{(010)}=1$, it protects the nontrivial hourglass SS along the paths $\bar\Gamma-\bar Z$ and $\bar R-\bar Y$ on (100)-surface as shown in Fig.~\ref{fig:1}(f) since the glide plane $g^{010}_{0\frac{1}{2}\frac{1}{2}}$ is preserved and projected to them.
+The Wilson-loop spectra in Fig.~\ref{fig:4} (a) and (b) clearly show that there are hourglass-like SSs along $\bar\Gamma-\bar Z$ and $\bar R-\bar Y$.
+The connecting curves $\bar Z-\bar R$ between these two hourglasses with a generalized zigzag pattern exhibit a spectral flow~\cite{bernevigprx}.
 In the SS calculation within Green's function method, the hourglass-like SS along $\bar\Gamma-\bar Z$ can be clearly reproduced in Fig.~\ref{fig:4}(c).
-However, the one along $\bar R-\bar Y$ is hardly to be seen as mixed with the gapless bulk states.
-Similarly, $\delta_{h}^{(001)}$ is trivial and there should be no topological SS when projected along $\tilde Z-\tilde R$ and $\tilde Y-\tilde\Gamma$ on (1$\bar1$0)-surface, which keeps the glide symmetry $g^{001}_{\frac{1}{2} \frac{1}{2} 0 }$.
-The hourglass-like spectra along $\tilde Z-\tilde R$ and $\tilde Y-\tilde\Gamma$ shown in Fig.~\ref{fig:4}(d, e) are actually trivial since the connection between them shows a spectrally isolated quadruplets with a full gap when viewed along $\tilde Z\tilde R\tilde Y\tilde\Gamma$ in whole surface BZ, which is consistent with the trivial topological SS band structure in Fig.~\ref{fig:4}(f).
+However, the one along $\bar R-\bar Y$ is hardly seen since it is mixed with the gapless bulk states.
+Similarly, $\delta_{h}^{(001)}$ is trivial and there should be no topological SS when projected along $\tilde Z-\tilde R$ and $\tilde Y-\tilde\Gamma$ on (1$\bar1$0)-surface to maintain the glide symmetry $g^{001}_{\frac{1}{2} \frac{1}{2} 0 }$.
+The hourglass-like spectra along $\tilde Z-\tilde R$ and $\tilde Y-\tilde\Gamma$ shown in Fig.~\ref{fig:4}(d) and (e) are trivial since the connection between them shows a spectrally isolated quadruplets with a full gap when viewed along $\tilde Z\tilde R\tilde Y\tilde\Gamma$ in whole surface BZ and is consistent with the trivial topological SS band structure in Fig.~\ref{fig:4}(f).